andywenk/andywenk.github.io/_posts/2014-04-19-running-local-vms-with-bento-and-vagrant.md

     ~/Downloads: cd ~/vm/centos-6.5

-Now we add our box to vagrant.
+Now we add our box to Vagrant.
 It is required to set a name and the path to our box.
 This is just one option out of three.
-Please refer to the [vagrant documentation](https://docs.vagrantup.com/v2/cli/box.html) to see the other options.
+Please refer to the [Vagrant documentation](https://docs.vagrantup.com/v2/cli/box.html) to see the other options.
 This will also enable us to start the box by name later:

     ~/vm/centos-6.5: vagrant box add --name centos-6.5 opscode_centos-6.5_chef-provisionerless.box
     ==> box: Adding box 'centos-6.5' (v0) for provider: